HsnHmrc/Papcorns/README.md

 Dear Papcorns Team,

 I appreciate the opportunity to present my analysis.
-Below, you'll find a structured breakdown of my work, key findings, and strategic recommendations.
+Below, you'll find a structured breakdown of my work, key findings, and strategic recommendations (I did not transfer it in a separate file but shared it in the ReadMe section).
 Looking forward to your feedback!

 ---

 ## 📁 Files in This Repository

-- **Papcorns_Analysis.ipynb** → Includes my complete analysis with visualizations.
+- **Papcorns_Analysis.ipynb** → Includes my main analysis with visualizations.
 - **Papcorn.sql** → Contains all SQL queries used for data extraction and transformation in SQLite.
 Also includes the **RFM analysis** for the Bonus Task mentioned at the end of my review.

 ---